perldude/perldude/README.md

 I started doing triathlons in 2009 and, while I have stopped running and swimming, I am now an [avid cyclist](https://www.strava.com/athletes/michaelsullivan).
-I'm too big to be a racer but I do like taking long rides.
+I'm too big to be a road racer but I do like taking long rides.
 I hope to take up long-distance touring someday with a dream of riding solo across the US.
 This year (2021) I finally had room to get my pretty decent weight equipment back